 AAV/AAT in Dubai

-The AAT which was recently staged represented a sort of a helicopter with the rotors of a drone and was manufactured by Volocopter, a German aviation company.
-The environment-friendly drone was around 2m in height and could be driven by 18 individual battery-powered rotors housed in a 7m diameter rotor rim above the cockpit.
-The AAT has claimed a cruising speed of 50km/h (31 mph), a maximum speed of 100km/h (62 mph), and a maximum flight time of around 30 minutes, with the capacity of holding two passengers.
+The Autonomous Air Taxi (AAT) which is going to be a newer addition in the mode of transportation in Dubai is a sort of a helicopter with the rotors of a drone and is manufactured by Volocopter, a German aviation company.
+The environment-friendly drone is around 2m in height and driven by 18 individual battery-powered rotors housed in a 7m diameter rotor rim above the cockpit.
+The AAT has claimed a cruising speed of 50km/h (31 mph) and a maximum speed of 100km/h (62 mph), and a maximum flight time of around 30 minutes, with two passengers.

-If flying cars have been your ultimate fantasy, then you may soon be traveling in an electric air taxi in near future in Dubai.
+If flying cars has been your ultimate fantasy, then you may soon be travelling in an electric air taxi in near future in Dubai.